Oscar Korbla Mawuli Awuku: Career

-Awuku calls his art Anansinisim, inspired by the Akan mythical spider character Kweku Anansi.
+Awuku calls his art Anansinism, inspired by the Akan mythical spider character Kweku Anansi.
 He often depicts historical Ghanaian Adinkra symbology on the bodies which he paints.

 In 2020, he was nominated in the Ghana Arts and Culture Awards.

 Yonga Arts

 According to Awuku, his original intent was to use body art as therapy for the elderly, to make them feel young at heart, and this is how he came up with his brand name—Yonga Arts.

 Short film

 In November 2020, Awuku announced that he would be releasing a short film showcasing his art, titled Supremacy.

 Artistic style

 Awuku has said that his work "explores pre-colonial culture but also addresses decolonized practices in contemporary culture"; it looks at the essence of identity of the black body, while advocating for women and seeking to ask empowering questions in society.
 Referring to the motif of the traditional mask, he says, "My constant use of the ritual mask is based on the belief that it conceptually turns its wearer into the spirit represented by the mask itself."